Tom Younghans

 Thomas Anthony Younghans (born January 22, 1953) is an American former professional ice hockey player who played 429 games in the National Hockey League (NHL) for the Minnesota North Stars and New York Rangers between 1976 and 1982.
-Younghans featured in the 1981 Stanley Cup Finals.

 He was a member of the University of Minnesota hockey team before turning professional, winning the national championship in 1976.
 Internationally Younghans played for the United States at the 1976, 1977 and 1978 World Championships as well as the 1981 Canada Cup tournament.